Olivia Chow

+Born in British Hong Kong, Chow was first elected in 1985 as a Toronto school board trustee.
+She ran in the 1991 Toronto election, where she was elected to Metropolitan Toronto Council and remained active in local Toronto politics until her election to the House of Commons in the 2006 federal election.
+Her husband, Jack Layton, was also an MP, serving as leader of the Official Opposition in 2011 and leader of the NDP from 2003 until his death in 2011.
+Chow resigned her seat in Parliament in 2014 to run for mayor in the 2014 election, placing third to John Tory and Doug Ford.
+Following her 2014 campaign, she joined Toronto Metropolitan University (then known as Ryerson University) as a distinguished visiting professor.
+In the 2015 federal election, she unsuccessfully ran in Spadina—Fort York.

+Chow was elected mayor in 2023 following Tory's resignation, defeating former deputy mayor Ana Bailão and former police chief Mark Saunders.
+Chow is the first woman to serve as mayor of Toronto since its amalgamation.

+Early life and career

 Chow was born in British Hong Kong, to Ho Sze, a schoolteacher, and Wilson Wai Sun Chow, a school superintendent.
 She was raised in a middle-class family in Happy Valley, a residential area in Hong Kong.
-She immigrated to Canada with her family in 1970 at the age of 13 and lived in a high-rise unit in St. James Town, a neighbourhood in Toronto.
+She immigrated to Canada with her family in 1970 at the age of 13, settling in Toronto, where they first lived on the third floor of a rooming house in the Annex, before moving to a high-rise unit in St. James Town.
 Her father worked odd jobs, such as delivering Chinese food and driving taxis to support the family.
 Her mother became a seamstress and a maid, and worked in a hotel laundry.
-Her father was physically abusive towards her half-brother, Andre, and her mother, but nurturing and loving towards Olivia.
+Her father suffered from mental illness and was physically abusive towards her half-brother, Andre, and her mother, but "nurturing and loving" towards Olivia.

 Chow was raised in a Chinese Baptist household.
 As a young girl she was a slow learner and had to repeat grade 3.
-However, she soon started to excel and she later skipped grade 8.
-She attended Jarvis Collegiate Institute and studied fine arts at the Ontario College of Art, and philosophy and religion at the University of Toronto.
-In 1979, she graduated with an honours bachelor of arts in fine art from the University of Guelph.
+However, she soon started to excel academically and she later skipped grade 8.
+She attended Jarvis Collegiate Institute and studied fine arts at the Ontario College of Art, and philosophy and religion at Victoria College in the University of Toronto.
+In 1979, she graduated with an Honours Bachelor of Arts in fine art from the University of Guelph.

 After graduation, she worked as an artist.
 She owned a sculpture studio and created art pieces for clients.
 She still paints occasionally.
 She later taught at George Brown College's Assaulted Women and Children Counselling and Advocacy Program for five years.